quicwg/base-drafts/draft-ietf-quic-transport.md

 A zero-length connection ID can be used when a connection ID is not needed to route to the correct endpoint.
-However, multiplexing connections on the same local IP address and port while using zero-length connection IDs will cause failures in the presence of connection migration, NAT rebinding, and client port reuse; and therefore MUST NOT be done unless an endpoint is certain that those protocol features are not in use.
+However, multiplexing connections on the same local IP address and port while using zero-length connection IDs will cause failures in the presence of peer connection migration, NAT rebinding, and client port reuse; and therefore MUST NOT be done unless an endpoint is certain that those protocol features are not in use.